Research

 Not All Energy Transitions Are Alike: Disentangling the Effects of Demand- and Supply-Side Policies on Future Oil Prices (with Andrea Pescatori and Martin Stuermer)

-Abstract: We use structural scenario analysis to show that the climate policy mix—supply-side versus demand-side policies—can lead to different oil price paths with diverging distributional consequences in a net-zero emissions scenario.
-When emission reductions are driven by demand-side policies, prices would decline to around 25 USD per barrel in 2030, benefiting consuming countries.
-Vice versa, supply-side climate policies aimed at curbing oil production would push up prices to above 130 USD per barrel, benefiting those producing countries that take the political decision to keep on producing.
-Consequently, it is wrong to assume that oil prices will necessarily decline due to the clean energy transition.
-As policies are mostly formulated at the country level and hard to predict at the global level, the transition will raise uncertainty about the price outlook.
+Abstract: We use structural scenario analysis to show that the climate policy mix—supply-side versus demand-side policies—leads to different oil price paths in a net-zero emissions scenario.
+If emission reductions were only driven by demand-side climate policies, oil prices would decline to 25 USD per barrel by 2030, benefiting consuming countries.
+Vice versa, if there were only supply-side climate policies to curb oil production, prices would increase to 130 USD per barrel, benefiting countries that keep on producing.
+As policies are formulated at the country level and hard to predict, the transition raises uncertainty about the price outlook.

 Journal Publications